Foundations of Descriptive and Inferential Statistics: Sums of random variables and reproductivity

-\underline{\bf Def.:} {\bf Reproductivity} of a probability distribution law ({\tt cdf}) $F(x)$ is given when the sum $Y_{n}$ of $n$ independent and identically distributed (in short: ``i.i.d.'') additive random variables $X_{1}, \ldots, X_{n}$, which each individually satisfy distribution laws $F_{X_{i}}(x)=F(x)$, inherits {\em this same\/} distribution law $F(x)$ from its underlying $n$ random variables.
+\underline{\textbf{Def.:}} \textbf{Reproductivity} of a probability distribution law (\texttt{cdf}) $F(x)$ is given when the total sum~$Y_{n}$ of $n$ independent and identically distributed (in short: ``i.i.d.'') additive one-dimensional random variables~$X_{1}, \ldots, X_{n}$, which each individually satisfy distribution laws $F_{X_{i}}(x) \equiv F(x)$, inherits \textit{this very} distribution law $F(x)$ from its underlying $n$ random variables.
 Examples of reproductive distribution laws, to be discussed in the following Ch.~\ref{ch8}, are the binomial, the Gau\ss ian normal, and the $\chi^{2}$--distributions.